Need a delicious, make-ahead breakfast idea? Try these Whole30 egg muffins!

 - Once they’re finished cooking, remove from oven and allow a few minutes to cool slightly and serve!
 Or allow to cool completely and store in airtight container in refrigerator to enjoy later.

 - Serve on their own or over a bed of arugula or spinach.
-(If you’re not doing a Whole30 you can sprinkle them with a little shredded cheese.)
+(If you’re not doing a Whole30 you can sprinkle with a little shredded cheese.)

 Thanks for stopping by!
 Have a wonderful day!